Gillette Prostitution Defense Attorneys

 In Wyoming, state laws prohibit a wide range of prostitution-related activities, including the solicitation of prostitution, the act of prostitution, and the promotion of prostitution.
 Depending on the act you are charged with, you may face either a misdemeanor or a felony.

-At Steven Titus & Associates, P.C., our prostitution defense team in Gillette is committed to helping every client we represent achieve the most favorable result.
+At Steven Titus & Associates, P.C., our prostitution defense lawyer in Gillette is committed to helping every client we represent achieve the most favorable result.
 We understand this is a challenging time for you and could provide the skilled legal counsel you need to navigate it.
 Contact us today at (307) 257-7800 to schedule a consultation.

 In Wyoming, prostitution occurs when an individual performs or permits, agrees, or offers to perform or permit a sex act for either property or money.
 The act also needs to be done intentionally or knowingly.
 It is important to note that, in prostitution cases, courts closely examine the facts when determining intent, and those involved do not necessarily need an explicit agreement.